osmandapp/docs/content/osmand/start-with/download-maps.md

 ---
 {% data reusables.general.article-not-complete %}

 Application is not properly functional without offline maps which are not distributed within application.
-Even though application supports [Vector maps](osmand/map/vector-maps) and  [Raster map](/osmand/map/raster-maps), it is highly recommend to start with Offline Vector Maps to get all features properly functioning such as [!
-Search !](/osmand/todo), [!
-Navigation!](/osmand/todo),  [!
-Context menu !](/osmand/todo).
+Even though application supports [Vector maps](osmand/map/vector-maps) and  [Raster map](/osmand/map/raster-maps), it is highly recommend to start with Offline Vector Maps to get all features properly functioning such as [Search](/osmand/search), [Navigation](//osmand/navigation),  [Context menu](/osmand/map/map-context-menu).

 ## Download - First Screen